US Army Col. Aaron Osburn: A career forged in partnership and innovation

 |0

-This work, US Army Col. Aaron Osburn: A career forged in partnership and innovation [Image 3 of 3], by PHILIP REGINA, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US Army Col. Aaron Osburn: A career forged in partnership and innovation, by PHILIP REGINA, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-US Army Col. Aaron Osburn: A career forged in partnership and innovation